LokjitKundu/LokjitKundu/README.md

 # 🎓 Education

-* Master of Computer Application @ Academy of Technology (2025 - Present)
+* Master of Computer Application @ Academy of Technology Hooghly (2025 - Present)
-* Bachelor of Computer Application @ Institute of Engineering and Management (2022 - 2025)
+* Bachelor of Computer Application @ Institute of Engineering and Management Kolkata (2022 - 2025)

 # 🤝 Connect with me